zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Outputs

-* The possiblyt empty set of name server names pointing at possibly empty sets of IP addresses.
+* The possibly empty set of name server names pointing at possibly empty sets of IP addresses.

 ### Special procedural requirements